 What is the function of thyroid hormones?

-Thyroid hormones, produced by the thyroid gland, are among the most important hormones in the body.
-Thyroid hormones regulate metabolic rate, control the function of the heart, muscular and digestive system, and are crucial to the development of the brain and bones.
+Thyroid hormones, produced by the thyroid gland, are among the most essential hormones in the body.
+Thyroid hormones regulate metabolic rate, control the heart, muscular and digestive system function, and are crucial to the development of the brain and bones.

 Can thyroid disorders cause hair loss?